 Day Four: Gain 360-degree views of the legendary Fitz Roy and Cerro Torre

 If you’re feeling particularly adventurous and can’t get enough of the El Chaltén area, spend an extra day in the shadow of the massif.
 You’ll hike out of town at dawn and pass the barren eastern valley with stunning views of Fitz Roy.
 You’ll first encounter lenga forest crossing and small hill ascent before approaching one of the most amazing landscapes in Patagonia — a 360 viewpoint of Fitz Roy and Cerro Torre.
 It’s one of my favorite places to end an El Chaltén trek.

-Head to Agostini Steps and Paso del Cuadrado for panoramic vistas
+2. Agostini Steps and Paso del Cuadrado: Head there for panoramic vistas

 Day One: Start at the Río Eléctrico before trekking to the El Fraile Hut

 This Paso del Cuadrado trek starts at the Río Eléctrico bridge, half an hour away from El Chaltén by shuttle.
 After crossing the river, you’ll follow an easy trail through a thick forest to the El Fraile Hut waiting on the other side.
 Hikers can choose to camp outside of the cabin or reserve a spot to stay in the hut.
 While there’s still daylight, you’ll hike to Laguna Pollen and Lago Electrico, rounding up to a seven-kilometer return trip.
 Your first day will serve as a mild warm-up for what’s to come, so make sure to get plenty of rest.

 Day Two: Conquer a technical ascent of Fitz Roy to reap huge rewards

 Your second day on the Patagonia hike will feature a far more committing trek.
 You’ll hike — and scramble at times — for 13 kilometers.
 Leaving the Piedra Negra basecamp behind, the trek continues to Paso del Cuadrado or the Square Pass.
 This is where the 1200-meter elevation gain then 1200-meter loss come into play.
 This section is a highly technical ascent requiring previous experience with similar climbs using proper equipment.

-The magnificent Huemul Circuit trek delivers three trails in one
+3. Huemul Circuit: This magnificent trek delivers three trails in one